featurevisor/featurevisor/docs/integrations/partykit.md

   onReady: () => console.log("SDK has initialized"),
 });
 ```

+This means that our application will not be updated with the latest configuration in realtime while it is running.

 This issue is partly mitigated by using the `refreshInterval` option, so that once the SDK is initialized, it can keep on fetching the datafile from the same URL every X number of seconds, in case it has new content: